 11th Sep 2021 - 18th Sep 2021 (7 Nights)

-Includes return flights from Glasgow and transfers between Sumburgh airport and our hotel.
+Return flights from Glasgow and transfers between Sumburgh airport and our hotel are included if the 'flight inclusive' option is booked.
 Sumburgh airport is 25 miles from Lerwick.

 Flights: Glasgow – Sumburgh (about 1 hr 30 mins) with Loganair.